-While lenders have been legally obligated (for loans closed after July 1999) to cancel Private Mortgage Insurance (PMI) at the point the mortgage balance gets under 78% of the purchase price, they do not have to cancel automatically if the equity is over 22%.
-(A number of "higher risk" morgages are excluded.)
-However, you can actually cancel PMI yourself (for mortgage loans made after July 1999) when your equity gets to 20 percent, regardless of the original price of purchase.
+Although lending institutions have been legally required (for loans closed past July '99) to cancel Private Mortgage Insurance (PMI) at the time the balance dips below 78% of the price of purchase, they do not have to take similar action if the loan's equity is above 22%.
+(Certain "higher risk" loans are excluded.)
+However, you are able to cancel PMI yourself (for mortgages made after July 1999) when your equity reaches 20 percent, no matter the original price of purchase.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.